davidwdraper/EFFV2/SOPShort.md

 Always ensure new code is wired in — no hanging strays.

 Never drift.
 If you don’t know if pre-existing logic exists, ask first before building.

+Always, always, always: first line of every file drop should look like

+// backend/services/log/src/app.ts

+✅ This version is ready to paste at the start of each new session.